aceniccola/hyperjumps/README.md

 ## Program
 This program is made to solve this problem effecietly (the naive solution can be found in the test.py file - warning it is disgusting).
 The more effecient solution uses a dictionary based approch and a couple of mathmatical shortcuts.
 It is still very lacking so if you see improvement potential, feel free to raise an issue.

+## TODO
+Build a website scraper and our own website for demostration.